MaulanaMutaqin/MaulanaMutaqin/README.md

 - 👋 Hi, I’m @MaulanaMutaqin
-- Market strategist with a two-years experience in Indonesia market: exposed in field of MSME, and recently part of a travel startups.
-DQLab certified data scientist & analyst.
+- Market strategist with a two-years experience in Indonesia market: exposed in field of MSME, and recently part of a travel startups.Certified data scientist & analyst.
 - Always eager to learn about new things and determined to grow as a great Business Intelligence
 - 👀 I’m interested in punk and star wars
 - 🌱 I’m currently learning Python and R